 These beautiful ladies were rescued from a small goat dairy farm in western Minnesota.
 The owner of the farm was looking to downsize her operation and was happy to find a place where her goats could live out their lives in peace.
-All three goats are Alpine Dairy Goats and range in age from six to ten years.
+All three goats are Alpine Dairy Goats and range in age from seven to eleven years.

 Despite living on a small family farm, these girls came to us in poor health.
 Beata and Kristen both had issues with their udders.
 One had recently had her utter punctured by a stick, and without proper care, it became severely infected.
 The other had an old injury to her udder that was not treated, and as a result she constantly leaked milk.
 Because of these health issues, all three goats spent several days at the University of Minnesota Veterinary Hospital and Beata and Kristen both had full mastectomies.